 Notes from Isaiah 55

 In the book of Isaiah there is a thrilling prophecy of the salvation that was to be made available as a result of the promised Messiah’s victory over death.

 Seek ye Jehovah while he may be found; call ye upon him while he is near: let the wicked forsake his way, and the unrighteous man his thoughts; and let him return unto Jehovah, and he will have mercy upon him; and to our God, for he will abundantly pardon.

-- For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.
+For my thoughts are not your thoughts, neither are your ways my ways, saith Jehovah.
+For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

 For as the rain cometh down and the snow from heaven, and returneth not thither, but watereth the earth, and maketh it bring forth and bud, and giveth seed to the sower and bread to the eater; so shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it.

-- Instead of the thorn shall come up the fir-tree; and instead of the brier shall come up the myrtle-tree: and it shall be to Jehovah for a name, for an everlasting sign that shall not be cut off.
+For ye shall go out with joy, and be led forth with peace: the mountains and the hills shall break forth before you into singing; and all the trees of the fields shall clap their hands.
+Instead of the thorn shall come up the fir-tree; and instead of the brier shall come up the myrtle-tree: and it shall be to Jehovah for a name, for an everlasting sign that shall not be cut off (Isa.
+55:1-13).

 Note that the offer was to be potentially available to “every one.”
 The prophet addresses all who are “thirsty” — a common biblical expression for spiritual deprivation (cf. Mt.
 5:6; Jn.
 4:14; 6:35; 7:37).

 These impoverished people are urged to “buy” sustenance to satiate their souls, though this gift is said to be “without price.”
 But how can one “buy” that which is “without price”?

 This seeming discrepancy is resolved if one understands that though salvation is a free gift (Rom.
 6:23; Eph.
 2:8-10), i.e., no one has the price to earn it for himself, one must nevertheless “buy” it in the sense that he must exercise the personal initiative to obtain it by submitting to the divine plan.Make a note to this effect.

 Isaiah then warns of the vanity of pursuing a life which cannot satisfy.Such is the horrible malady of our age — of any age.
-There is, however, a way to “live” (3) that far transcends anything physical.
+There is, however, a way to “live” (Is.
+55:3) that far transcends anything physical.
 It is the refreshing life “in Christ.”

-It is within this context that the prophet, on behalf of God, announces: “… I will make an everlasting covenant with you, even the sure mercies of David.”
+It is within this context that the prophet, on behalf of God, announces: “I will make an everlasting covenant with you, even the sure mercies of David.”

 Mark the expression “sure mercies of David.”
 The term “sure” suggests that which is firm, reliable.

 “Mercies” speaks of manifold favors.
 The allusion to “David” reveals that these pledged blessings would come from the lineage of Israel’s great king (cf. 2 Sam.
 7:12ff).
 Make notations concerning these important terms.

 Some apply it to a “millennium,” allegedly to be ushered in at the time of Christ’s return (cf. John Martin, The Bible Knowledge Commentary, 1110-11).

-- There is no biblical evidence of a “millennial reign” of Christ upon the earth.
+First, there simply is no biblical evidence of a “millennial reign” of Christ upon the earth.

 “And as concerning that he raised him up from the dead, now no more to return to corruption, he hath spoken on this wise, I will give you the holy and sure blessings of David” (Acts 13:34).